 2. Tell us about your aesthetic.

 I have a variable style.
-I like very much to leave the comfort zone and to apply new techniques, textures and formats to create new esthetic sensations.
+I like very much to leave the comfort zone and to apply new techniques, textures and formats to create new aesthetic sensations.

 3. What is your favourite medium and why?

-Without a doubt whatever a mean that it may require an analogical intervention.
-Direct contact with materials (as a pen, paper, collage clippings, watercolors, threads, plants etc.…) transmits much better your mood, your doubts and errors while carrying out an artwork.
+Without doubt, whatever means that it may require an analogical intervention.
+Direct contact with materials (as a pen, paper, collage clippings, watercolors, threads, plants etc.… ) transmits much better your mood, your doubts and errors while carrying out an artwork.
 This is a very important and fundamental added value for me.

-The reason might be that I work as graphic designer in an advertising company where everything it is done it is digital…
+The reason might be that I work as a graphic designer in an advertising company where everything it is done is digital…

 4. What is your artistic process like?